Frequently Asked Questions

 Who makes the decision about granting access to materials?

-All applications are reviewed by the Biobank Scientific Review Committee (BSRC) and judged on numerous criteria, including the qualifications of the researcher and the research environment, the significance and appropriateness of the proposed research, design of the proposed research and ethical considerations including consistency with the terms of the informed consent obtained from the subjects.
-Final approval is determined by the NIA COR.
+All applications are reviewed by the Biobank’s scientific review committees and judged on numerous criteria, including the qualifications of the researcher and the research environment, the significance and appropriateness of the proposed research, design of the proposed research, and ethical considerations including consistency with the terms of the informed consent obtained from the subjects.
+Final approval is determined by NIA.

-If we were working together with a Study investigator, would this affect our situation and chances of accessing the data or biospecimens?
+If we were working together with a Study investigator, would this affect our situation and chances of accessing the data (including images) or biospecimens?

 While a study is ongoing, how do investigators gain access to biospecimens?